rl-language/rlc/docs/sphinx_doc/gym_tutorial.md

 from rlc import compile

-with compile(["./rockpaperscizzor.rl"]) as program:
+with compile(["./rockpaperscissor.rl"]) as program:
 ```

-This snippet compiles the `rockpaperscizzor.rl` file on the fly and returns a `Program` object—a wrapper that provides useful utilities like string conversions and formatted printing.
+This snippet compiles the `rockpaperscissor.rl` file on the fly and returns a `Program` object—a wrapper that provides useful utilities like string conversions and formatted printing.

 If you prefer not to use just-in-time (JIT) compilation—for example, if you don’t want to include the RLC compiler with your distribution—you can precompile the Rulebook program ahead of time and load it directly. *(TODO: Show how to do this.)*